Juan Carlos Carcedo: Coaching career

 On retiring, Carcedo became assistant manager to Unai Emery at UD Almería.
 Despite being offered the main position at the club, he left and followed Emery to Valencia CF in 2008.
 In 2012, they worked together at Russia's FC Spartak Moscow.

 The pair returned to Spain the following year, being appointed at Sevilla FC.
 On 10 May 2015, Carcedo was put in charge of the team for their match away to RC Celta de Vigo following the death of Emery's father Juan, and he managed a 1–1 draw.

 In June 2016, Carcedo was one of several staff members who accompanied Emery to French title-holders Paris Saint-Germain FC.
 Two years later, after winning seven trophies, both left for Arsenal in the English Premier League.

 Carcedo had his first coaching experience in his own right in August 2020, when he was appointed at UD Ibiza of the third division for two years.
 On 24 June 2021, after leading the side to their first-ever promotion to the second tier, he renewed his contract until 2023.

-On 18 December 2021, after six matches without winning, Carcedo was dismissed.
-During 1 and half seasons, UD Ibiza have got 25 wins, 15 draws and 11 losses.
-They ended the first round of the season at the same distance from the playoff zone that from the relegation zone.